 VISSION:Govt.
 Banikanta College of Teacher Education will be globally prominent in teacher education and now going to be an Institute of higher education as upgrading to Institute of Advanced Studies in Education (IASE) providing with different educational course such as Diploma in Elementary Education (D.El.Ed), MEd. etc. Our graduates are competitive with those from any teaching programme in the country, equally other graduates in educational expertise knowledge; and their ability to think broadly and able to adapt diverse educational environment.

 • The quality and completeness of our students’ education is our top priority.

 • We pursue excellence in teaching profession.

 • We have responsibility to assure that our graduates will safeguard the student in achieving in education. • There is community within the faculty and staff that is premised on collegiality, mutual trust, respect, honesty and integrity.

 • The college encourages students, staff and faculty to help them grow professional career.

-The Institutes of Advance Studies in Education (IASE) are centers of excellence who also work in the field of secondary education– both pre-service and in-service.
-In addition, they have the responsibility of conducting M.Ed, M.Phil and Ph.D programs for the preparation of teacher educators and may also conduct and pilot new teacher education programs, such as the 4-year integrated B.El.
+The Institutes of Advance Studies in Education (IASE) are Centre of excellence who also work in the field of secondary education both pre-service and in-service.
+In addition, they have the responsibility of conducting M.Ed, M.Phil and Ph.D programs for the preparation of teacher educators and may also conduct and new teacher education programs, such as the two year D.El.
 Ed course.
-Teacher Education Scheme has envisaged a renewed role for IASEs whereby their contribution would not be limited to teacher training but also evolve as Regional Resource centers.
+Teacher Education Scheme has envisaged a renewed role for IASEs whereby their contribution would not be limited to teacher training but also evolve as Regional Resource centre.

-Role of Institute Of Advanced Studies In Education (IASEs)
+Role of Institute Of Advanced Studies In Education (IASE)

 IASE to perform following functions –